inducer/pycuda/doc/source/driver.rst

 .. function:: pagelocked_empty_like(array)

-  Allocate a pagelocked :mod:`numpy` array with the same shape, dtype and order as *array*.
+  Allocate a pagelocked :class:`numpy.ndarray` with the same shape, dtype and order as *array*.

 .. function:: pagelocked_zeros_like(array)

-  Allocate a pagelocked :mod:`numpy` array with the same shape, dtype and order as *array*.
+  Allocate a pagelocked :class:`numpy.ndarray` with the same shape, dtype and order as *array*.
 Initialize it to 0.

 The :class:`numpy.ndarray` instances returned by these functions